Cleveland sports travel guide

 Progressive Field is not far from the city’s iconic Hope Memorial Bridge, which provided inspiration for the baseball team’s name change to Guardians with its “Guardians of Traffic” statues carved into the bridge’s support pylons.

-FirstEnergy Stadium, home of the Browns since the franchise’s rebirth in 1999, sits on the same site as the old Municipal Stadium, which hosted football and baseball for more than 50 years.
+The home of the Browns since the franchise’s rebirth in 1999, currently known as Cleveland Browns Stadium while the team searches for a naming sponsor, sits on the same site as the old Municipal Stadium, which hosted football and baseball for more than 50 years.

 The Cavs’ old arena, the Coliseum at Richfield, was torn down in 1999, five years after the Cavs moved out.
 Interestingly, the arena site, located in Richfield Township about 20 miles from downtown Cleveland, bears little trace of an arena after it was allowed to be returned to nature.